yangjy0826/Microsoft-Q-/README.md

 ## 2 Installing Visual Studio and setting the environment
 Firstly download Visual Stuio 2017 from [Microsoft's official webpage](https://visualstudio.microsoft.com/downloads/), and make sure that it is the right version (2017).</br>
 During the installation, at least the `Universal Windows Platform development` and `.NET desktop development` shuld be chosen.</br>
-After the installation, it is also necessary to install another extension software [Microsoft Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit).
+After the installation of Visual Studio, it is also necessary to install another extension software [Microsoft Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit).
 It can be finished by downloading the Q# VSIX file in the link, followed by double clicking.

 ## 3 Create a Bell state
+Bell state specifies the quantum states of two qubits that represent the simplest examples of quantum entanglement.
+It can be realized by using Hadamard gate and CNOT gate, which will be introduced later.
 ### 3.1 Create a new project
 Open the Visual Studio 2017, and then click  `File`-> `New`->`Project`.
 Then choose `Q# Application`, as is shown in the Pic 3.1 below.</br>
 </br>